 I also liked this description, which put words to something I’d felt but couldn’t articulate: the novel “concerns an eldritch invasion that happens just out of sight of both the reader and the characters.”

 Sara Hendren is an artist, design researcher, writer, and professor who I have long read and admired, and whose book What Can a Body Do? has just been published.
 Its first line sets it up vividly (which is not always the case, though I think it ought to be): “Every day every body is at odds with the built environment.”
 This book is about those odds, those “mis-fits,” and the ways designers might open up space for the reality of interdependent life.
-(This book also has a lot of fun with language—again, not always the case!)
+(This book also has a lot of fun with language —

 Five years ago, Sara gave a talk about her work that remains one of my favorites, ever, on any subject.
 There’s the kind of talk where you find yourself nodding along, engaged, agreeable; those are fine.
 There’s another kind of talk where you find yourself tingling, aware of electricity rippling across the surface of your brain; this is that other kind.